yutanagano/smark.nvim/README.md

   {
     "yutanagano/smark.nvim",
     ft = { "markdown", "text" },
-    -- You can omit the opts table below and simply set config = true if you -- are happy with the default settings opts = {
+    --Below are the default settings for the available options.
+You can omit --the opts table below and simply set config = true if you are happy with --the default settings.
+    opts = {
-      --Default keymapping settings for list action commands.
+      --Keymapping settings for list action commands.
       --Set to false to disable.
       mappings = {
-        --Format the current list block to be clean / correct format_list = "<leader>lf",
+        --Format the current list block to be clean / correct. format_list = "<leader>lf",
-        --Switch between ordered / unordered list types toggle_ordered = "<leader>lo",
+        --Switch between ordered / unordered list types. toggle_ordered = "<leader>lo",
-        --Toggle the completion status of a task list item toggle_completion = "<leader>lx",
+        --Toggle the completion status of a task list item. toggle_completion = "<leader>lx",
-        --Toggle between plain and task list items toggle_task = "<leader>lt",
+        --Toggle between plain and task list items. toggle_task = "<leader>lt",
       },

+      --Following the starting line of a list item, only contiguous lines that --start with at least one whitespace character can be considered as part of --a multi-line list item.
+      multiline_requires_whitespace = false,
     },
   }
 }